Updated: Jun 8, 2022

 4. Special precautions when close to bare conductors

 There might arise a situation where you are working near potentially live parts, or there might be a situation where you can accidentally touch live parts when putting safety barriers.

-" Take special precautions (insulation gloves and or safety mats), especially if you are within a meter of a live connection.
-Take very special care on a moving vessel as the ship may be suddenly start rolling, so never use a safety stool as is a standard practice ashore.
+!!!
+Take special precautions (insulation gloves and or safety mats), especially if you are within a meter of a live connection.
+Take very special care on a moving vessel as the ship may suddenly start rolling, so never use a safety stool as is a standard practice ashore.

 5. Proving the installation is dead

 The installation needs to be checked with appropriate testing gear.
 Test the instrument for proper functioning first.
 Then verify with the test instrument that the installation is dead.
 Recheck the test instrument, only then you are sure your installation is dead.